-Italian name (derived from Mittellat.
-Flasco = kegs) for a mostly with straw or bast braided container or a vessel, or later bellied carboy for wine.
-The straw envelope of the wine container, which was already in use in the late Middle Ages, originally served to protect the thin-walled, easily breakable glass from damage.
-With the beginning of the 1950s emerging mass tourism, this bottle became a symbol of carefree holiday enjoyment and enjoyment of life.
+Italian name (derived from the mid-Latin flasco = keg) for a container or a vessel, or later a bulbous one, mostly braided with straw or bast carboy for wine.
+The straw covering of the wine container that was already in use in the late Middle Ages originally served to protect the thin-walled, fragile glass from damage.
+With mass tourism emerging from the 1950s, this bottle became a symbol for carefree holiday enjoyment and enjoyment of life.

-Especially the Chianti was bottled in such bottles.
-There was hardly an Italian eatery where these bottles did not cheerfully decorate the walls with the inevitable fishing net and shells.
-From the 1970s she came increasingly out of fashion.
-The winery Ruffino started with the vintage 2102 a rebirth of the bottle with environmentally friendly Papierbast.
+Especially the Chianti was filled into such bottles.
+There was hardly an Italian eatery, especially a pizzeria, where these bottles did not kitschly decorate the walls with the inevitable fishing net and mussels.
+From the 1970s, it became increasingly out of fashion.
+The winery Ruffino The 2012 vintage started a rebirth of the bottle with environmentally friendly paper bast.
 In Umbria is a similar bottle shape for the two DOC wines Est!
 Est !!
-Est !!! di Montefiascone and Orvieto under the name Pulcinella common.
-See also Constellations below bottles and wine vessels,
+Est !!! di Montefiascone and Orvieto under the label Pulcinella common.
+See also lists below bottles and wine vessels,